aboutcode-org/aboutcode/docs/source/scancode-toolkit/cli-reference/core-options.rst

 ``--reindex-licenses`` Option
 -----------------------------

-    Scancode maintains a license index to search for and detect licenses.
+    ScanCode maintains a license index to search for and detect licenses.
 When Scancode is configured for the first time, a license index is built and used in every scan thereafter.

     This ``--reindex-licenses`` option rebuilds the license index.
 Running a scan with this option